 Half Spinal Twist (Ardha Matsyendrasana)

-This posture is sometimes called “Half Lord of the Fishes pose.”
+This posture is sometimes called the “Half Lord of the Fishes pose.”
 The name can be traced to Sage Matsyendra.
-Ardha Matsyendrasana can be confusing to some, but it releases physical tension within the entire body.
+Ardha Matsyendrasana can confuse some, but it releases physical tension within the entire body.
 Physical tension stored at a desk, in a car, and on the couch is a recipe for stress overload.

 Directions: Sitting, bend the right knee and place the right foot with the heel against the left buttock.
-The sole of the left foot belongs on the floor on the outside of the right knee.
-Bend the left arm behind the back and look out over the left shoulder.
-The right arm presses on outside of the left thigh and knee, the right hand grasping the inside of the left foot.
+The sole of the left foot is on the floor outside the right knee.
+Bend the left arm behind the back and look over the left shoulder.
+The right arm presses on the outside of the left thigh and knee, the right hand grasping the inside of the left foot.
 The twist begins in the sacrum and climbs gradually up the spine to the head.
-Butt stays firm on the ground, feet stay flat on the floor, toes spread.
-Spine is straight.
+Butt stays firm on the ground, feet remain flat on the floor, toes spread.
+The spine is straight.
 Then, alternate sides.

 This twisting posture prevents backache and keeps the spine flexible and young.
 It massages the internal organs, aiding in digestion and detoxification.
 Like all twisting postures, it has the mental benefit of reminding us that we have the power to unravel ourselves in all kinds of unhealthy situations.

 Sometimes, this asana is called “Roaring Lion Pose.”
 For many people, the lion is a favorite Yoga pose.
 You can perform it silently, but I like to be loud and roar.
 Sitting with spine straight in Thunderbolt Posture, hands on knees, come slightly forward, roaring and exhaling the lungs completely while opening the eyes wide (rolled back) and opening the mouth as wide as possible, protruding the tongue out and down as far as it will go.